ove/ove-docs/docs/INSTALLATION.md

 * OVE JS library     `http://OVE_CORE_HOST:PORT/ove.js`
 * OVE API docs       `http://OVE_CORE_HOST:PORT/api-docs`

-By default OVE core, all OVE apps and services run on `localhost`, which should be used as a substitution for `*_HOST` names above.
+By default OVE core, all apps and all services run on `localhost`, which should be used as a substitution for `*_HOST` names above.
 The default `PORT` numbers are:

 * 8080 - OVE Core
 * 8081 - OVE App Maps